 You will have to provide a valid passport and should be at least 21 years of age with no mental illness.

 The most important step is to ensure that the project is registered with RERA and that the developer has obtained registration documents and escrow accounts from relevant authorities.
 When you purchase a property directly from the developer, the buyer is required to submit a reservation form and a copy of the passport.
 The booking form usually summarizes the basic terms and conditions of the sales agreement, the details of the payment plan, and the personal information of the buyer and seller.

 Dubai is one of the cities with the highest Return on Investment (ROI) in the global real estate market.

 Read to learn more: http://bit.ly/2IYnzID

-The registration fee for the title deed shall be shared by the buyer and the seller in accordance with the law by 2%, but it is technically paid by the buyer today.
-The standard fee is 4%, which is actually negotiated by both parties.
+The registration fee for the title deed shall be shared by the buyer and the seller by the law by 2%, but it is technically paid by the buyer today.
+The standard fee is 4%, which is negotiated by both parties.

 In addition to the registration fee paid to the Dubai Land Department, there is also a fee for the broker.
 The property fee is stipulated by the owners' association (generally contains fees for building maintenance services).
 If the owner rents out the house, there is no need to pay any taxes.
 There is no VAT to sell the house, and there is no tax for investing in multiple houses.